Medically reviewed by Drugs.com. Last updated on May 19, 2020.

 <1%, postmarketing, and/or case reports: Acute renal function, bullous rash, gastrointestinal perforation, local skin exfoliation, pancreatitis, physical health deterioration, respiratory failure, sepsis, skin blister, Stevens-Johnson syndrome, toxic epidermal necrolysis

 Concerns related to adverse effects:

 • Cardiovascular toxicity: Decreases from baseline in left ventricular ejection fraction (LVEF) were noted in some patients receiving afatinib.
 Patients with abnormal LVEF or a significant cardiac history were excluded from clinical trials; use with caution in patients with cardiac risk factors and/or decreased LVEF.
 Permanently discontinue in patients who develop symptomatic left ventricular dysfunction.

 • Dermatologic toxicity: Cutaneous reactions (eg, acneiform rash, erythema, rash) are common; grade 3 reactions (characterized by bullous, blistering, and exfoliating lesions) and palmar-plantar erythrodysesthesia syndrome were also seen in clinical trials.
 Cases of skin reactions consistent with Stevens-Johnson syndrome (SJS) and toxic epidermal necrolysis (TEN) have been reported; SJS and TEN result from a mechanism that is distinct and separate from the bullous skin toxicity typically observed with EGFR inhibitor therapy.
 Dermatologic toxicity may require therapy interruption and dosage reduction; discontinue if life-threatening bullous, blistering, or exfoliating lesions occur or for suspected SJS or TEN.
 Patients should be cautioned to avoid sun exposure and/or utilize adequate sun protection.

 • Hepatotoxicity: Hepatic function test abnormalities (some fatal) were observed in clinical trials.
 Monitor liver function tests periodically; may require therapy interruption and dosage reduction.
 Discontinue if severe hepatic impairment occurs during therapy.

 • Ocular toxicity: Keratitis (including rare grade 3 events) was reported rarely in clinical trials; monitor for signs/symptoms of keratitis (eg, acute or worsening eye inflammation, blurred vision, eye pain, lacrimation, light sensitivity, red eye).
-Interrupt therapy in patients with suspected keratitis and consider discontinuation if diagnosis of ulcerative keratitis is confirmed (permanently discontinue for persistent ulcerative keratitis).
+Interrupt therapy in patients with suspected keratitis; if diagnosis of ulcerative keratitis is confirmed, interrupt or discontinue afatinib (permanently discontinue for persistent ulcerative keratitis).
 Use with caution in patients with a history of keratitis, severe dry eye, ulcerative keratitis, or who wear contact lenses (risk factor for keratitis and ulceration).

 • Paronychia: Paronychia requiring dose reduction and discontinuation of therapy has been observed.